-RPTS 423 (3) Tourism and Resort Development (For students interested in tourism, resort, and commercial operations)
+RPTS 423 (3) Tourism and Resort Development (fall only)

 Students who are not RPTS majors but in cooperating department may have a course offering that will meet this administration course requirement above.
 Check with your academic advisor and with the PEMC Program Advisor to determine if a course qualifies.

 Student must also take 3 credits of a specialized elective that relates to festivals, fairs or events.
 One class from the following

 AGCJ 306 Theory and Practice of Agricultural Public Relations (3)

 HORT 203 Floral Design (3)

 HORT 454 Special Event Design and Production (2)